hermensbas/cmangos-issues-wiki/worldstate_name.md

 #### Id

-Worldstate variable Id
+Worldstate variable Id.
+Can be either official or custom defined in cMaNGOS.
+Officially discovered ones are in src/Game/World/WorldStateDefines.h

 #### Name

-Name and use of variable
+Name and use of variable.
+Example: ZA - first 4 bosses dead - spawn Malacrass

+Mainly a bookkeeping table for naming and documenting uses.
+As we are introducing custom ones, we dont want to have undecipherable magic numbers.